The Snowling Queen

 Betwixt myself and Silania I’ll vest,

-WENDELL: Hark, O Fairies, and see, down I have brought,
+WENDELL: Hark, O Fairies, and see, down I’ve brought,

 An apple, from the boughs high- doth it rot?